aws-samples/cilium-service-mesh-on-eks/README.md

 kube-system   hubble-ui-644d9df97c-sghq5                     2/2     Running   0          29m
 ```

-Verify that the `cilium-ingress` service has an AWS DNS name assigned to it in the `EXTERNAL-IP` column of the output
+Verify that the `cilium-ingress` service has an AWS DNS name associated to it with an `EXTERNAL-IP` column of the output

 ```
 kubectl get svc -A